HongkuanZhang/Technique-Notes/README.md

 # Technique-Notes
-This is a personal technique notes including some important knowledges.
+This is the personal technique notes including some important knowledges.